physimals/asl-docs/basilcmd.rst

 As per this paper, BASIL assumes by default a single well-mixed tissue compartment and no dispersion of the bolus of labeled blood water.
-Different T1 values are assumed for blood and tissue water, but it is posisble to set these to be indetical to match the simple model assumed by the quantification formula in the 'white paper'.
+Different T1 values are assumed for blood and tissue water, but it is posisble to set these to be identical to match the simple model assumed by the quantification formula in the 'white paper'.

 BASIL also implements a range of alternative arterial input